Shadowsith/ExchangeGame/README.md

-# hardwareInventoryApp
+# ExchangeGame
-Ionic4 App to store and manage your personal hardware devices
+Ionic4 App to play with the real stock exchange market